beginner-corp/learn.begin.com/src/md/foundations/hello-world.md

 title: FASTstack training
 ---

-# Hello world by runtime
+# Exercise 💯: hello world by runtime

 > Note: any runtime can be supported with Lambda layers

+In this exercise build and preview as many of the different runtime starter applications as you can!

 - Static
 - Node